CESSProject/doc-v2/storage-miner/multi-buckets.md

 ```

 {% hint style="warning" %}
-The process of exiting the CESS network will last for hours, and forcing an exit in the middle of the process will result in the storage node being published.
+The process of exiting the CESS network will last for hours, and forcing an exit in the middle of the process will make the storage node being punished.
 {% endhint %}

 **All Storage Nodes Exit CESS network**